Galaxy S21 vs. Galaxy S20: What Samsung might change in 2021

-We're likely to get a first look at Samsung's Galaxy S21 phone line on Jan.
-14, at the company's Unpacked event on the last day of CES (here's how to watch the phone unveiling live).
+We're about to get a first look at Samsung's Galaxy S21 phone line at the company's Unpacked event this morning, on the last day of CES (here's how to watch the phone unveiling live).
 The latest version of Samsung's flagship Galaxy phone follows the Galaxy S20 line, released in 2020.
 If you're in the market for an upgrade, you may be wondering: What exactly are the differences between the two Galaxy phones?
 And is it worth it to spend a rumored $850 for an upgrade?

 Here's everything you need to know about how the Galaxy S21 is rumored to compare with the Galaxy S20.
 (Psst...
 Here's why now is the worst time to buy the Samsung Galaxy S20.)